How to create arrays of records#

 ]

-Names are for giving records specialized behavior through the ak.behavior registry.
+Names are for giving records specialized behavior through the ak.behavior registry (see the ak.behavior reference documentation for details).
 These are like attaching methods to a class in the sense that all records with a particular name can be given Python properties and methods.

 class XYZRecord(ak.Record):